StanOkl/FISP_Presidential_Tweets/README.md

 # FISP_Presidential_Tweets

-UCSD FISP Project on Presidential Tweets
+This is the homepage of UC San Diego's interdisciplinary project on Twitter in the 2016 Presidential Cycle.